TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Fix black textures in team selection
-- Why does client not get notified of disconnection properly?
-	- It has two server addresses so it waits for disconnection from the other one
-	- solved with kicks
+- Avatars
+- max: 80x80, 64k
+	- resize automatically in-game

 - Writeout the config before starting a server process from the menu
-- Always set filtering to linear when rendering avatars
-- Show a smaller avatar preview next to the big preview

-- Preview the avatar in client start gui, give it a separate texture and use some special imgui logic to show it?

 - Fix that clipboard on all platforms at last
 - And fix polish characters in chat breaking stuff on Windows

-- Test avatars on windows, especially the filter
+- Test avatars on windows, especially the png filename filter

 - In host a server menu option, simply spawn a separate dedicated server process and use locally created client_setup to connect
 	- Something to check if the servers is already on